xiaowei20152012/app-theme-helper/README.md

 5. `text_primary_inverse` - sets the text color to the inverse primary text color.
 6. `text_secondary` - sets the text color to the secondary text color.
 7. `text_secondary_inverse` - sets the text color to the inverse secondary text color.

+#### Text Colors (Dependent)

+You can only change the text color of a view that extends `TextView`, which includes `Button`'s.

+1. `text_primary_color_dependent` - if the primary color is light, the text will be black.
+White if it's dark.
+2. `text_primary_color_dark_dependent` - if the primary dark color is light, the text will be black.
+White if it's dark.
+3. `text_accent_color_dependent` - if the accent color is light, the text will be black.
+White if it's dark.
+4. `text_primary_dependent` - if the primary text color is light, the text will be black.
+White if it's dark.
+5. `text_primary_inverse_dependent` - if the inverse primary text color is light, the text will be black.
+White if it's dark.
+6. `text_secondary_dependent` - if the secondary text color is light, the text will be black.
+White if it's dark.
+7. `text_secondary_inverse_dependent` - if the inverse secondary text color is light, the text will be black.
+White if it's dark.

 #### Text Link Colors